-- oversight of the Company, including its control and accountability systems; - appointing and removing the Chief Executive Officer (or equivalent); - ratifying the appointment and, where appropriate, the removal of the Chief Financial Officer (or equivalent) and the Company Secretary: - input into and final approval of management's development of corporate strategy and performance objectives; - reviewing and ratifying systems of risk management and internal compliance and control, codes of conduct, and legal compliance: - monitoring senior management's performance and implementation of strategy, and ensuring appropriate resources are available: - approving and monitoring the progress of major capital expenditure, capital management, and acquisitions and divestitures; - approving and monitoring financial and other reporting.
+- oversight of the Company, including its control and accountability systems; - appointing and removing the Chief Executive Officer (or equivalent); - ratifying the appointment and, where appropriate, the removal of the Chief Financial Officer (or equivalent) and the Company Secretary; - input into and final approval of management's development of corporate strategy and performance objectives; - reviewing and ratifying systems of risk management and internal compliance and control, codes of conduct, and legal compliance; - monitoring senior management's performance and implementation of strategy, and ensuring appropriate resources are available; - approving and monitoring the progress of major capital expenditure, capital management, and acquisitions and divestitures; and - approving and monitoring financial and other reporting.

 The Board has proposed to undertake an annual self-assessment of its collective performance.
 The assessment will include a review of the Board Charter, Board composition, committee structure, and functions of the Board.
 As part of the performance evaluation, the Board proposes to review the independence of Directors and ensure that the Directors collectively have the appropriate mix of skills required to maximise the Board's effectiveness, and ensure that the Company is able to meet its goals and objectives.
-A performance evaluation was not undertaken during the reporting period ended 30 June 2016, in accordance with this process.